It's Your Battenkill, Explore It in 2016!

 The Connection between Land Conservation, Healthy Watersheds & Water Quality Protection

-As an active member of the American Water Works Association (AWWA) and the current Chair of its Water Resource Sustainability Division, Dr. Sham has spearheaded numerous research projects on watershed and source water protection, worked with the U.S. Forest Service to determine the connection between watershed conditions and water quality.
+As an active member of the American Water Works Association (AWWA) and the current Chair of its Water Resource Sustainability Division, Dr. Sham has spearheaded numerous research projects on watershed and source water protection and worked with the U.S. Forest Service to determine the connection between watershed conditions and water quality.
 He has also developed source water protection courses and workshops for the U.S. EPA, AWWA, and various states drinking water programs.

-A project that Dr. Sham uses as an example of an innovative and collaborative success story revolves around the relatively small water system of Remsen, Iowa.
+A project that Dr. Sham used as an example of an innovative and collaborative success story revolved around the relatively small water system of Remsen, Iowa.
 When high levels of nitrates were discovered in the municipal well, a coordinated effort was mounted to implement a “pro-active and out of the box” public/private partnership to plant native grasses and reduce nitrate levels.
 Dr. Sham uses the Remsen project as an example of what can be done to improve water supplies across the country using creative partnerships and habitat restoration.

 In 2013, Dr. Sham was the recipient of the OASIS (Outstanding Achievement, Service and Initiative in Sustainability of Water Resources) Award which recognizes an individual’s “contribution, initiatives and dedication to advancing sustainable water resources”.
 The award is given by AWWA, the nation’s largest nonprofit, scientific and educational association dedicated to managing and treating water, the world’s most important resource.
 As a life-long educator and dedicated scientist, Dr Sham travels the country to speak to hundreds of groups both large and small on the value of source water protection.
 When he is not mentoring and training the next generation of Cadmus thought leaders, he serves as adjunct professor and is a research fellow at Clark University in Worcester, MA.